 Fishing for yellow eel with small fyke nets is concentrated to the coastal areas of the Skagerrak (IIIaN) and the Kattegat (IIIaS).
 The total annual landings in this fishery were 142 tonnes in 2007-2008.
 Discards are estimated to be above 10 %.
 Due to a high abundance of shore crabs, eating most of the fish by-catch, concurrent sampling of catches at sea is considered not possible with reasonable costs.
 Survey data on catch composition exist for long time series that will provide a good proxy for discards in the commercial fyke net fishery.
-Stock specific sampling of yellow eel will be applied on a monthly basis with special focus on the Skagerrak area, where most of the yellow eel is landed.
 The métier was selected due to effort and value.
-Sampling strategy is presented in III.E.1, Biological - stock-related variables